msiebuhr/MetricBase/README.md

 	go get github.com/msiebuhr/MetricBase
 	go get github.com/jmhodges/levigo
-	(cd metricBaseServer; go build .)
+	go build ./bin/MetricBase/

 Start the server

-	./metricBaseServer/metricBaseServer
+	./MetricBase

-It listens for Graphites text protocol on TCP port 2003 and has a webserver running on http://localhost:8080/ that serves a simple front-end from `/http-pub/`.
+It listens for the Graphite text protocol on TCP port 2003 and has a webserver running on http://localhost:8080/ that serves a simple front-end from `/http-pub/`.